IndyGo: Route list

+Fares

+Fares on IndyGo services can be paid for with cash, paper passes, or the MyKey reloadable card and app system, which generates a QR code that is scanned at transponders.
+The regular adult fare is $1.75 per ride and $4 per day; reduced fares are available for passengers 18 years or younger, 65 years or older, and people with documented disabilities.
+The MyKey system includes fare capping that automatically converts fares into day passes with enough rides.
+MyKey was launched in December 2019 by Flowbird and IndyGo for use on the Red Line, and expanded to other bus routes; its launch was delayed several months due to issues with the ticket vending machines at Red Line stations and confusion among passengers.

 Fleet

 The standard fleet of the Indianapolis Transit System consisted mostly of dark orange/silverside GM Old Look and GM New Look buses; the latter 40-foot coaches were air-conditioned.
 When it became the Indianapolis Public Transportation Corporation (adopting the Metro name) in 1975, the New Looks became the workhorse of the fleet, with the agency later adding AM General, GM RTS-II series, GMDD Canada New Look, and Orion I buses to the lineup as the New Looks wore out by the mid-1990s.
 These buses were painted white with brown-gold-brown stripes and the "Metro" name next to the exit door (except for the Canadian New Looks, which sported a bold black top around its windows) up until the change to the IndyGo branding in 1997.

 By 1986, the buses had three greenish-blue stripes immediately below the windows and the word "Metro" near the front door.
 From 1997 to 2010, the Phantoms and Low-Floor Coaches were painted white with one large dark green stripe on the right front window and one light green stripe over the first window on the left side.
 The dome of the newer ones from 2003 and 2007 had it painted in the back.
 Since 2010, all buses have been painted white and have a sleek blue cap at the top of them, except for the hybrid models, which have green caps.